mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 ></motion.div>
 ```

-Now the animation takes 3 seconds.
+Now the animation takes 3 seconds (duration: 3).

 Imagine the `transition` properties determine how the CSS properties get from one value to another.

-There are a few useful transition properties.
+Here are a few useful transition properties.

-- delay: the number of seconds to delay before beginning motion
+- `delay`: the number of seconds to delay before beginning motion
+- `type`: easing type, can be ease in, ease out, spring etc.
+- `repeat`:
-- type: easing type
+- `staggerChildren`:
+- and more!

 https://www.framer.com/motion/transition/